nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 Deactivate the plugin via the WordPress **Plugins** page.

 == Changelog ==

+= 2.4 =

+* Update: Added option to set theme for the Frontend editor interface (light/dark).

 = 2.3.1 =
 * Fix: Fixed issue with the sidebar opening on edit control hover.